ryogrid/bptree-with-cursor/README.md

-# B-+tree wrote with Cursor editor and its coding AI
+# B-+tree (B-link tree) implemented by Cursor editor and its coding AI